TJBriggs/portfolio/README.md

 [View Code](/cummins/connected-solutions)

 The Cummins development team needed help building the UI for their internal fleet management application.
-This single page application is a workng prototype of all the components and UI elements I built and styled for thier integration.
+This single page application is a workng prototype of all the components and UI elements I built and styled for their integration.

 #### Project Highlights: